-Sensory and/or Physical Needs
+• Sensory and/or Physical Needs

 This includes children and young people who require special educational provision because of their disability.
 This includes vision and hearing impairment - or multi-sensory impairment - and some children with a physical disability who may require additional support to access all the opportunities available to their peers.
+This is also including pupils with sensory integration needs.

 This policy ensures that planning and assessment for children with special needs takes account of the type and extent of the difficulty experienced by the child.
-Bilton Grange operates the 4-stage graduated approach of 'assess, plan, do and review' (SEND Code 2015) when dealing with children who may have a learning difficulty or disability.
+Bilton Grange operates the 4-stage graduated 'Wave' approach of 'assess, plan, do and review' (SEND Code 2015) when dealing with children who may have a learning difficulty or disability.
 We recognise that a child may require additional support either throughout their school career, or for a short period of time, and, as such, children's needs are assessed, planned for and reviewed on a regular basis.